MicrosoftDocs/iis-docs/iis/get-started/getting-started-with-iis/create-a-web-site.md

 title: "Create a Web Site | Microsoft Docs"
 author: rick-anderson
 description: "When you want to publish content for access over the Internet or an intranet connection, you can add a Web site to your Web server to hold the content.
-Durin..." ms.author: aspnetcontent
+Durin..." ms.author: iiscontent
-manager: wpickett
+manager: soshir
 ms.date: 11/15/2009
 ms.topic: article
 ms.assetid:
-ms.technology: dotnet-webforms
+ms.technology: iis
-ms.prod: .net-framework
+ms.prod: iis
 msc.legacyurl: /learn/get-started/getting-started-with-iis/create-a-web-site
 msc.type: authoredcontent
 ---